LICENSES

 Of all those in the counseling profession who have dedicated themselves to helping people, two individuals stand out in my mind: John Gray and John Gottman.

-John Gray has remarkable insight into the gender issues that impact marriages by causing many conflicts.
-Over his lifetime, he has written many books that have been read by people all over the world and had an amazing impact on thousands, if not millions of marriages.
-John has the unique ability to write books that anyone can read and understand which have content that is extremely insightful and life-changing.
+John Gray has remarkable insight into the gender issues that impact marriages by causing many conflicts.Interestingly, after 35 years of research John Gottman states in his book, The Seven Principles for Making Marriages Work that , after all his research, he has found "that most marital problems are based on misunderstandings."Over John Gray's lifetime, he has written many books that have been read by people all over the world and had an amazing impact on thousands, if not millions of marriages.
+John has the unique ability to write books that anyone can read and understand which have content that is extremely insightful and life-changing, because they shed a lot of light on gender and perspective and needs differences between husbands and wives.
 His book Men are from Mars and Women are from Venus out sold all books in America except the Bible for over 20 years.

 He is also an engaging speaker.
 His message is inspiring.
 One of my favorite John Gray quotes is, “I believe marriage can be a lifetime of “passionate monogamy.”
 It was a great honor to be part of his therapy team for many years, presenting his “Mars and Venus” workshops across the country, including military bases nationally and internationally.

-John Gottman is arguably the finest relational research scientist of all time, having spent over 40 years studying more than 3000 couples, to better understand the significant differences between couples’ ways of relating to each other that determine success or failure in marriage.
+John Gottman is arguably the finest relational research scientist of all time, having spent over 40 years studying 3000 couples, to better understand the significant differences between couples’ ways of relating to each other that determine success or failure in marriage.
 This research provides the gold standard for marriage counseling today.

 Based on his research, Gottman has developed interventions and antidotes that, when applied, can radically change relationships.
-He is married to renowned clinical psychologist, Julie Gottman and together they have built an organization that trains couple therapists from all over the world to apply methods based on their research.
+He is married to renowned clinical psychologist, Julie Gottman and together they have built an organization that trains couples therapists from all over the world to apply methods based on their research.
 I am honored to have been an early member of the Gottman Institute team of therapists and have been a fully certified Gottman method couple’s therapists and workshop presenter for many years.

 HOBBIES AND INTERESTS